serbinaekaterinai/Aircraft-EDA-Project-/README.md

 Using data from the National Transportation Safety Board that includes global aircraft accident and incident records from 1962 to 2023, we'll be addressing the following:

 1. What is the best market to enter next?
-2. Which aircrafts are best to acquire to expand Midwest Jet's existing fleet to accomodate increased operations?
+2. Which aircrafts are best to acquire to expand Midwest Jet's existing fleet to support increased operations?
 3. When should Midwest Jet aim to launch this new venture?

 Reccomedations will be provided to leadership at Midwest Jet to assist in the planning and execution of the company's expansion.